 But—you may ask—can you even take a bath when you’re pregnant?

 The answer is yes!
 However, you need to take a few precautions, namely, that your bath’s temperature isn’t too hot and that you aren’t adding toxic chemicals or irritants to the bathwater.

 Tips for Taking a Bath While Pregnant

 A body temperature over 101 degrees Fahrenheit can be concerning in pregnancy, especially for extended periods in early pregnancy.
-If you are sitting in a hot bathtub where the water temperature is at least 104 degrees Fahrenheit, it only takes 10 minutes for your body temperature to increase to 102.2 degrees Fahrenheit, a potentially unsafe temperature.
+Sitting in a hot bathtub with a water temperature of at least 104 degrees Fahrenheit, it only takes 10 minutes for your body temperature to increase to 102.2 degrees Fahrenheit, a potentially unsafe temperature.

 Why is hot water dangerous?

 Hot water may be dangerous when pregnant because it can raise your body temperature past a healthy level.
 This can lead to hyperthermia or overheating.
 Hyperthermia causes a drop in blood pressure, which may reduce blood flow to your baby and can deprive your baby of essential nutrients and oxygen.
 Some studies have linked hot baths and saunas or hot tubs early in pregnancy with birth defects, including spina bifida.1

 Get out of the bath if you experience any of the following symptoms:

 - Feeling hot

 If you notice you are sweating profusely, immediately remove yourself from the bath, splash yourself with cold water, and drink plenty of water to cool down.